igemsoftware2017/NCTU_Formosa/IoT/disease_model/README.md

 `-g [--graph]` using tensorboard or not

-After training , model output a `.npz` format file ,it can be easy analyze by `tl.files.load_npz` function
+After training , model output a `.npz` format file ,it can be analyzed easily by the function of `tl.files.load_npz`.